center-for-humans-and-machines/reward-network-iii/README.md

 A static verion of the experiment is avaible here: https://center-for-humans-and-machines.github.io/reward-network-iii

-### Visualizations of Experimental Data, Agent-Based Model, and Algorithmic Learning Curve
+### Visualizations of Experimental Data, and Algorithmic Learning Curve

 Visualisations are produced in Jupyther Notebooks.
 These typically run within minutes.
 See the respective [analysis README](analysis/README.md) for more details.

+### Agent-Based Model

+The agent based model is defined in a Jupyther Notebook.
+These typically run within minutes.
+See the respective [abm README](abm/README.md) for more details.

 ### Statistics

 We use an R script to perform the statistical analyses.
 Running the script can take more than five hours due to the bootstrapping procedure.
-To reduce runtime, one might decrease the number of bootstrap samples.
+To reduce runtime, one might decrease the number of bootstrap samples or deactivate the boostrapping all together.
 See the respective [statistics README](statistics/README.md) for more details.